Dr. Benjamin Polan explains the science of TMJ (neuromuscular) dentistry in Beverly, MA

 - neck and shoulder pain

 Snoring and teeth grinding are also widespread among patients who suffer from TMJ disorder.
-Women tend to experience more pain from TMJ disorder, but men have more significant damage to their teeth bone and gums from this disorder.
+Women tend to experience more pain from TMJ disorder, but men have more significant damage to their teeth bone and gums.
 The temporomandibular joint is a very complex joint, and its location is in an area of the body where many muscles, bones and nerves cross paths.
-A TMJ disorder is caused by a bad bite or malocclusion.
-Dr. Polan has helped hundreds of patients who suffer from TMJ with the principles of neuromuscular dentistry.
+A TMJ disorder is often caused by a bad bite or malocclusion.

 Neuromuscular dentistry vs traditional dentistry

 Neuromuscular dentistry is the science of using the relaxed position of the muscles of your head and neck to put your jaw into the ideal position for comfort and function.
 It is also used to find the best jaw position before restorative dentistry to ensure longevity.
-How is neuromuscular dentistry different from traditional dentistry?
 Whereas traditional dentistry only looks at the jaw and the teeth, neuromuscular dentistry looks at the muscles that control the jaw and the nerves that control the muscles, and how this relates to the overall body.

-This simple answer brings good news for anyone who has undiagnosed or misdiagnosed painful TMJ symptoms.
-Our teeth, gums, facial muscles and nerves in our mouths must work in harmony.
-Millions of people suffer from this chronic degenerative disorder without realizing the impact it is having on their well-being and how neuromuscular dentistry could provide the treatment they need to regain good health.
+Millions of people suffer from this chronic degenerative disorder without realizing the impact it is having on their well-being and how neuromuscular dentistry could provide the treatment they need to regain and retain good health.

 Beat TMJ with technology